silnrsi/pysilfont/docs/technical.md

 ### Changing reporting levels

-loglevel and scrlevel *can* be set by scripts, but care should be taken not to overide values set on the command line.
+loglevel and scrlevel *can* be set by scripts, but care should be taken not to override values set on the command line.
 To increase screen logging temporarily, use logger.raisescrlevel(<new level>) then set to previous value with logger.resetscrlevel(), eg

 ```
   if not(args.quiet or "scrlevel" in params.sets["command line"]) :